Expanded Housing Choice (EHC)

 Benefits for the Community

-• More opportunities for children, whose families move to lower poverty areas, to have healthier lifestyles and increased rates of college attendance
+- More opportunities for children to have healthier lifestyles and increased rates of college attendance

-Fannie Mae's social impact initiatives, like Expanded Housing Choice, provide housing to those with the greatest need.
+Fannie Mae's initiatives, like Expanded Housing Choice, provide housing to those with the greatest need.
 Consider the numbers:

 The shortage of affordable rental housing primarily impacts renters with extremely low incomes who face a shortage of 7.3 million affordable and available rental homes.2